-Typography is the art of arranging font in a way that works.
-Really, Typography should be called Type Theory (like music theory).
-My suggestions to new designers are to use fewer fonts.
+Typography is the art of arranging font in a way that ‘works.’
+Honestly, Typography should be called Type Theory (like music theory).
+My suggestions to new designers are to pick from a smaller pool of fonts.
 Helvetica is awesome!
 When in doubt, use Helvetica.
 No font is more versatile and timeless.
-When in doubt align left.
+Also, when in doubt, align left!
 Always try to build on an axis.
 If you are using different font weights, always skip a weight.
 For headings, double your font size.
-If you place words together, it conveys that words are connected so be mindful of text placement.
-I also recommend staying away from the corners, giving yourself healthy margins in all your designs.
+If you place words together it conveys that words are connected.
+So be mindful of text placement.
+I also recommend avoiding the corners of the screen, giving yourself healthy margins in all your designs.
 Never use forced justified type.

-Here is a list of great fonts to choose from: Akzidenz Grotesque, Avenir, Avant Garde, Bell Gothic, Bodoni, Bembo, Caslon, Clarendon, Courier, Din Mittelschrift, Franklin Gothic, Frutiger, Futura, Garamond, Gill Sans, Gotham, Helvetica, Letter Gothic, Memphis, Meta, OCRB, Rockwell, Sabon, Trade Gothic, Trajan and Univers.
+Here is a list of great potential fonts to choose from: Akzidenz Grotesque, Avenir, Avant Garde, Bell Gothic, Bodoni, Bembo, Caslon, Clarendon, Courier, Din Mittelschrift, Franklin Gothic, Frutiger, Futura, Garamond, Gill Sans, Gotham, Helvetica, Letter Gothic, Memphis, Meta, OCRB, Rockwell, Sabon, Trade Gothic, Trajan, and Univers.

 6th Web Design Commandment:

 Know your process so you can reproduce it.
-Clients will be more confident employing your service if they see a clear path to achieve the objectives of said client’s business.
+Clients will be more confident employing your services if they see a clear path to achieve their objectives.
 Use case studies to ensure the client that you can predictably achieve the desired results.
-When a designer is less of a risk, said designer can charge more for services.
-Have templates ready to go for every step of the process from pitch to handoff.
-I would love to share some of my templates with you, just sign up for the email list, and shoot me an email to let me know what type of template you would like.
+When a designer is less of a risk they make more room to charge more for their services.
+Prepare templates ready to go for every step of the process, from pitch to hand-off.
+I would love to share some of my templates with you.
+Sign up for the email list and shoot me an email to let me know what type of template you would like.

 7th Web Design Commandment: